bonomani/devmon/docs/TEMPLATES.md

 CHAIN transform to 'chain' these two oids together to make the data more accessible.
 The format for the CHAIN transform is:
 ```
-chainedOid   : CHAIN    : {leafOd} {dataOid}
+chainedOid   : CHAIN    : {OID1} {OID2}
 ```

-If you used the above transform with the previously mentioned data, you would end up with:
+Which result as having a chainedOID corresponding to
 ```
-chainedOid.1 = 'CPU is above nominal temperature'
+.1.1.2.1 = 'CPU is above nominal temperature'
-chainedOid.2 = 'System fans are non-operational'
+.1.1.2.2 = 'System fans are non-operational'
 ```

 ### CONVERT transform